tango-controls/tango-kernel-followup/2020/2020-03-26/Minutes.md

 ## PyTango News

-Anton has updated the CI to test as well with Python 3.8 and some tests failed.
-To be investigated.
+Anton has updated the CI to test as well with Python 3.8, but the installation of the Conda packages even before building or testing is failing.
+The Tango Conda packages used don't include Python 3.8 suppport.
+To be investigated further.

+The 9.3.2 release of PyTango is still pending work by Alba on DeviceProxy unsubscription in destructor - issue [315](https://github.com/tango-controls/pytango/issues/315).
+This being delayed by the issue below.

 Alba is witnessing some memory leaks when spectrum attributes (DevDouble RO) are involved, but not all the time.
 They see this also with cppTango 9.3.4-rc2.